metin/ProAngularJS-Repo/README.md

             });
         }]);

+### Promises
+Promises are a way of registering interest in something that will happen in the future, such as the response sent from a server for an Ajax request.
+Promises are not unique to AngularJS, but there are variations in the implementations to accommodate the differences in design philosophy.

+There are two objects required for a promise: a promise object, which is used to receive notifications about the future outcome, and a deferred object, which is used to send notifications - the deferred object is used to send information about the outcome of the task or activity via the promise objects.

+AngularJS provides the $q service for obtaining and managing promises, which it does through the following methods:
+    . all(promises) : returns a promise that is resolved when all of the promises in the specified array are resolved or ony of them are rejected.
+    . defer() : creates a deferred object.
+    . reject(reason) : returns a promise that is always rejected . when(value) : wraps a value in a promise that is always resolved(with the specified value as result)

+#### Getting and Using the Deferred Object
+To create a deferred object to report on the eventual outcome of a task or activity you first need to obtain the object using `$q.defer()`.

+A deferred object provides the following methods and properties:
+    . resolve(result) : signals that the deferred activity has completed with the specified value.
+    . reject(reason) : signals that the deferred activity has failed for the specified reason.
+    . notify(result) : provides an interim result from the deferred activity.
+    . promise : returns a promise object that receives the signals from the other methods.

+Typically, you will expose the promise object to other parts of the application while keeping the deferred object out of reach of other components.
+For example, you can create a directive that creates the deferred object and expose the promise through the directive controller.

+#### Consuming the Promise object
+The Promise object defines the following methods:
+    . then(success, error, notify) : registers functions that are invoked in response to the deferred object's resolve, reject and notify methods.
+The functions are passed the arguments that were used to call the deferred object's methods.
+    . catch(error) : registers an error handling function, which is passed the argument used to call the deferred object's reject method.
+    . finally(fn) : registers a function that is invoked irrespective of the promise being resolved or rejected.
+The function is passed the argument used to call the deferred object's resolve or reject method.

+** NOTE **
+Notice that the Promise object does not define the success() and error() methods used in the $http service.
+Those are convenience methods added to make working with $http service more transparent.

+Promises represent a single instance on an activity, and once they are resolved or rejected cannot be be used again.

+#### Chaining Outcomes Together
+Promises have the ability to chain promises together to create a more complex arrangement of outcomes.
+This is possible because the methods defined by the promise object, such as then(), return another promise, which is resolved then the callback function has completed execution.

+        ctrl.promise.then(function(result) {
+            return 'Success (' + result + ')';
+        }).then(function(result) {
+            element.text(result);
+        });

+When you chain promises together, you can manipulate the result that is passed along to the next promise in the chain.
+In the example abobe, the text element will then be the result of the first handler function (`Success (result)`).

+#### Grouping Promises
+Besides chains on promises in which each handler function is executed in a sequence, it is possible to group promises.
+This is useful when you want to defer an activity until the other several outcomes are available.

+You can do this using the $q.all() method which accepts an array of promises and return a promise that isn't resolved until all of the input promises are resolved.

+See 100- for an example.

 # Examples

 000-hello-angular: Serves as a check that the template project is correctly working.
 It includes Angular and Bootstrap as bower components.
 The application displays a list of things to do.